junyuecao/junyuecao.github.io/knox-en.md

 footer, .ds-thread, .main-nav {display:none;}
 </style>

+Samsung have informed me to stop developing this app.
+Sorry.
+ {% comment %}
  > Do NOT share your licence key to others.
 If a key is used by many people, it will be terminated.
 And each account can apply only one key so that you have to wait for a new one until the key is expired.

  > It will take up to 24 hours for your licence key get available.
 Please be patient.